Browser Automation¶

 Enabling browser automation¶

 Set BROWSER_ENABLED=true in your .env.
-Without this, the browser role is never selected by the Kernel's task classifier, even if Playwright is installed.
+Without this, the browser role should not be selected for normal tasks, even if Playwright is installed.

 Also set BROWSER_MODEL to a CUA or multimodal model.
 Without it, the framework falls back to TASK_MODEL_STANDARD, which may be a text-only model that cannot interpret screenshots.